-The imbalance of the teenage brain is what leads to irrationality at times, according to Simpson.
-The emotional part of the brain is usually fully formed by the early teens, but the rational part is not completed until the early to mid-twenties.
+The imbalance of the teenage brain is what leads to irrationality at times, Simpson says.
+The emotional part of the brain is usually fully formed by the early teens, but the rational part is not completely developed until the early to mid-twenties.

 Family members and caregivers who think their teens are spiraling into dire problems struggle with how to stop defiant behavior.
-If children are skipping or flunking school, running away or becoming physically threatening, it’s natural to have questions and concerns, such as:
+If children skip or flunk school, run away or become physically threatening, it’s natural to have questions and concerns, such as:

 - Could the problem stem from a mental health issue, drugs/alcohol or a learning disability?

-- Is it possible the issue is caused by a traumatic event in the teen's life?
+- Is it possible the issue is caused by a traumatic event in my teen's life?

-- Should they have their child arrested to obtain access to affordable help?
+- Should I have my child arrested to obtain access to affordable help?

 1. WHEN TO INTERVENE?